oracle-livelabs/database/global-microservices-jakartadata-nosql/run-nosql-app/run-nosql-app.md

    ![Expand Cloud Editor](./images/cloud-code-editor-expand.png)

-3. Open `application.properties` in the directory `global-microservices-nosql/src/main/resources`.
+3. Open `microprofile-config.properties` in the directory `global-microservices-nosql/src/main/resources`.
 This configuration file is used to set application properties and database connection settings, enabling flexibility for deployment.

    ![Code createTable](./images/appl-properties.png)